arthurchoung/imap-mh/README.md

 $ /path/to/imap-mh init

 Answer the prompts to enter your username, password, and mailbox.
 For the mailbox, enter 'inbox' unless you want a specific mailbox.
 The information will be saved in the dotfiles '.username', '.password', and '.mailbox' in the current directory.
+Please note that this saves the password to a file in plain text, which may be a security risk.
+Caution is advised.

 To download all the messages in the specified mailbox: